After intensive development, we present version 4.10 packed with history tracking, manual measurements, and custom times. (more).

 Why might the final URL differ between synthetic and user data?
 Each data source returns the final URL in its own way:

 returns the URL for which it has real user data.
-It may remove some query parameters if it doesn't have sufficient data volume and performs its own redirections.
+It may remove some query parameters if it doesn't have enough data for them and performs its own redirections.

-Thus, it may happen that for the same page, you see a different tested URL in the user data table (CrUX) than in the synthetic measurement table (Lighthouse).
+Therefore, it may happen that you see a different tested URL for the same page in the user data table (CrUX) than in the synthetic measurements table (Lighthouse).

 How to Allow Our Bot on Your Website?

-You might want to test an unfinished version of your website or a preview (e.g., beta, test, staging, pre-production), which is hidden behind some form of protection.
+It may happen that you want to test an unfinished version of your website, or perhaps a preview (e.g., beta, test, staging, pre-production), which is hidden behind some form of protection.

-Sometimes, speed testing may not succeed even on production websites.
-Our testing bot might become a "victim" of bot blocking on your infrastructure.
+Sometimes, speed testing might not succeed even on production websites.
+Our testing robot can become a "victim" of bot-blocking on your infrastructure.

-However, it's possible to allow our bot in one of these two ways:
+However, it is possible to allow our robot through one of these two methods:

-• Detect the user-agent string.
-Our bot contains words like Pagespeed.cz or Chrome-Lighthouse.
+- Detect the user-agent string.
+Our robot contains words like

-If your infrastructure uses a WAF (Web Application Firewall), you'll need to add a new rule that bypasses blocking when accessing from our IP address, as mentioned above.
-This can happen, for example, with Cloudflare, Azure, or other providers.
+If your infrastructure uses a WAF (Web Application Firewall), you need to add a new rule that skips blocking in case of access from our IP address, as mentioned above.
+This may occur with providers like Cloudflare, Azure, or others.

 How to Measure Websites with HTTP Authentication?

-HTTP authentication (often in the form of HTTP Basic Auth) is a simple way to protect a website that requires a username and password right when the page loads.
+HTTP authentication (often in the form of HTTP Basic Auth) is a simple way to protect a website, requiring a username and password immediately upon page load.

-However, be aware that a password-protected website tends to be slower.
-Due to HTTP auth, you might see metrics like TTFB, FCP, or LCP worsen by several percentage points.
-We'll explain why.
+Be cautious, though, as a website behind authentication tends to be rather slower.
+Due to HTTP auth, you might see metrics like TTFB, FCP, or LCP worsen by dozens of percent.
+Here's why.

-How to Set HTTP Basic Auth for Measurements?
+How to Set HTTP Basic Auth in Measurements?

-Our tests can handle HTTP authentication – simply enter the URL with login credentials in the tester.
-Access works via standard Basic Auth, just as a regular browser would log in.
+Our tests handle HTTP authentication – just enter the URL along with login credentials in the tester.
+Access works via standard Basic Auth, just as a regular browser login would.

 https://username:password@test.example.com/url